 An individualized opportunity for students to develop their research skills by assisting with faculty research or engaging in their own research.
 Students are expected to spend a minimum of 9 hours a week participating in research activities.
 Includes a range of potential activities, including but not limited to: data collection, coding, and entering; management of computerized databases; completion of ethics applications; analysis of data; literature search and review; and preparation of materials for publication.

-Note: May be repeated; however, only the first occasion contributes to the required elective credits.
+- May be taken more than once for credit in different topics; however, only the first occasion contributes to the required elective credits.

-Graduate course in the Educational Psychology and Leadership Studies program administered by the Faculty of Graduate Studies.
+Graduate course in the Educational Psychology and Leadership Studies program offered by the Faculty of Graduate Studies.